 We use collaborative translation as a transformative peer-learning experience

-Since 2013, we have run over 80 Translation Club pop-up events around the world with Festivals, schools and universities, from Melbourne to Leeds and Singapore to Nanjing.
+Since our first pilot in 2013, we have run over 100 Translation Club events on four continents, with festivals, schools and universities.
+Translation Club runs in Chinese and Japanese, with a mixed group of 15-25 English and Chinese/Japanese speakers.
 We are looking for partners to help us scale the model around the world.

 Contact Julien if you would like to host a translation club.